 Muslim Brotherhood entered Europe in the 1950s, driven in part by the crackdown in Egypt by its secular government.

-Among the Muslim Brotherhood members to arrive in Europe was a group led by Sa'id Ramadan, the son-in-law of Hassan al-Banna, the founder of Muslim Brotherhood who had been killed by the Egyptian government.
-Financed by Saudi Arabia, Sa'id Ramadan's group established beachheads in Geneva, Switzerland and Munich, Germany, where a network of Muslim Brotherhood organizations and mosques soon sprang up.
+Among the first Muslim Brotherhood members to arrive in Europe was a group led by Sa'id Ramadan, the son-in-law of Hassan al-Banna, the founder of Muslim Brotherhood who had been killed by the Egyptian government.
+Financed by Saudi Arabia, Sa'id Ramadan's group established beachheads in Geneva, Switzerland and Munich, Germany, where a network of Muslim Brotherhood organizations and mosques soon surfaced.

-The Muslim Brotherhood spread across Europe in the 1960s, spearheaded, like in America, by Muslim student groups that spawned other groups.
+Starting in the 1960s, the Muslim Brotherhood spread across Europe, spearheaded, as in America, by Muslim student groups that spawned other groups as its members graduated and entered society.
 Prominent examples include the following:

 • Forum for European Muslim Youth and Student Organizations (FEMYSO) is an umbrella group that represents 42 national and international Islamic student and youth organizations in 26 European countries; it is based in Brussels, the seat of European Parliament, which it lobbies.